 - Make sure they are satisfied with the final service or product

 Chargebacks can typically be initiated by cardholders for up to one year after the transaction took place, depending on the type of claim and the credit card company’s rules.
-Make sure you keep all relevant documentation for at least one calendar year.

 - Maintain all relevant documents and communication for at least one year.
 This includes formal documentation like contracts and authorization forms, and communications like emails and text messages.

 - Keep documentation easily accessible.
 If there’s a lot of paperwork, create a file for each client.

 - If you communicate with clients over the phone, send follow-up emails detailing what you discussed, particularly if the conversation involved any promises, commitments, or changes to a sale.

 Fraud is one of the most common reasons a cardholder may initiate a chargeback, and it can be very difficult to dispute since most fraudulent payments are made with stolen credit cards.
 Protect yourself from fraudulent chargebacks by looking for these signs of fraud and other suspicious behavior: